 Can I Make this Ahead of Time?

-Undressed it will keep in the fridge for a day, maybe 2.
+Undressed, caprese salad with peaches will keep in the fridge for a day, maybe 2.
 That being said, we recommend only making as much as you’ll eat in a sitting and enjoying straight away for best flavor.

 What to Serve with Peach Caprese

 Need a worry-free dish to pass?
 Peach Caprese Salad is the perfect “plus one” to any backyard barbecue.
 Need a worry-free dinner?
-Peach Caprese Salad is also the perfect “plus one” for a simple protein.
+Peach Caprese Salad is also the perfect “plus one” with a simple protein.

 - Steak: grilled Rosemary Flank Steak or even Air Fryer Steak (trust me!)